greedy/scala-style/chapters/Method_Invocation.markdown

     // wrong!
     "daniel"+" "+"spiewak"

-For the most part, this idiom follows Java and Haskell syntactic conventions.
+For the most part, this idiom follows Java syntactic conventions.

 Operators which take more than one parameter (they do exist!) should still be invoked using infix notation, delimited by spaces: